Online Doctor of Education in Education Administration

 Credit Hours: 3

 The course is intended to help provide advanced graduate students with the necessary analytical skills to become effective consumers of research, and to produce an effective doctoral dissertation.
-The course focuses on skills related to formulation of research problems, developing research proposals, collection, analysis and interpretation of data
+The course focuses on skills related to formulation of research problems, developing research proposals, collection, analysis and interpretation of data.

 Educational and Community Relations